PulseFiction/odin-Library/README.md

 # Library Project
-## as part of The Odin Project Javascript Curriculum
+## As part of The Odin Project Javascript Curriculum

 ### Assignment